 Mistake #2: Refusing a Breathalyzer Test

-In Virginia, it is illegal to refuse a breathalyzer test after being arrested.
+In Virginia, it is illegal to refuse a breathalyzer test after being arrested (though you can refuse to take the roadside version in most situations).

 Virginia is one of several states with an implied consent law on the books.